jwkidd3/react-workshop/lessons/10-tailwindcss/F-positioning.md

 ---
-description: "Lastly,   helps you redo the Pet component with Tailwind CSS to show how you can do easy reposition of elements."
+description: "Lastly,redo the Pet component with Tailwind CSS to show how you can do easy reposition of elements."
 ---

 Let's make Pet.jsx look great with a nice little overlay of their name, animal, breed, and location.
 Replace the returned markup with: